jaywcjlove/iconed/README.md

 Effortlessly create and personalize icons from images, supporting macOS and iOS icon generation, folder icon creation and setting, and icon format conversion features.

-- **Folder Icons**: Quickly customize and set your folder icons through simple operations, making your folders more personalized and unique.
+- **Folder Icons**: Easily customize and set folder icons to make them more personalized and unique.
-- **Application Icons**: Support importing any image and converting it into complete, usable application icons with Dock preview.
-Specially adapted for Apple platforms (iOS and macOS), supporting various required icon formats to meet different application scenarios.
+- **App Icons**: Import any image and convert it into a fully functional app icon with Dock preview.
+Optimized for Apple platforms (iOS and macOS), supporting various required icon formats for different use cases.
+- **GIF Icon Processing**: Crop animated GIFs into square shape and generate usable GIF animated icons.
-- **Icon Format Conversion**: Easily convert icons to other formats, supporting common icon formats such as PNG, JPEG, TIFF, etc., allowing you to switch between different platforms effortlessly.
+- **Icon Format Conversion**: Easily convert icons to other formats, supporting common formats such as PNG, JPEG, TIFF, and more, for convenient cross-platform use.

 This tool helps you create any icons for applications, automatically converting them into required 1x, 2x (Retina), and 3x formats, and generating a complete image set to ensure perfect display on all devices and resolutions.